eclipse-archived/thym/CONTRIBUTING.md

 And then [generate a pull-request](http://help.github.com/pull-requests/) where we can review the proposed changes, comment on them, discuss them with you, and if everything is good merge the changes right into the official repository.

+## Setting up Eclipse IDE

+We recommend using and enabling the following plugins in Eclipse: JDT, PDE, EGit and GitHub connectors

+In order to resolve the various dependencies of Thym, you can find some target-definition files on the  repository, under top-level folder target-platforms.
+Import the target-platforms folder in your workspace and open the current main .target file (if there are more than one, see on parent pom the value of target-platform property which references the main one).
+Upon opening, the target content will be downloaded.
+When complete, you can press the Set as Target Platform link in the top right corner to update the target platform.
+PDE will then load the content of the target file, so it will be all set to resolve the various dependencies.

 ## Building